CloudControlSystems/ControlService/README.md

 # ControlService
-A contaierized solution for Control-Algorithm-as-a-Service in cloud control systems
+A contaierized solution for Control-Algorithm-as-a-Service in cloud control systems.